-NHS Pensions provide active and deferred members with an Annual Benefit Statement (ABS) through the Total Reward Statements portal.
-They are also known as Total Reward Statements (TRS).
+We provide active and deferred members with an Annual Benefit Statement through the Total Reward Statement portal.
+They’re also known as a Total Reward Statements.

-The early retirement calculator (Excel: 108KB) shows what you can expect if you claim your pension benefits earlier than your normal pension age.
+The early retirement calculator (Excel: 108KB) shows what to expect if you claim benefits earlier than normal pension age.

-You will need to access your Annual Benefit Statement to use this calculator.
+You’ll need to access your Annual Benefit Statement to use the calculator.